priestc/moneywagon/README.md

 Push Transaction
 ================

-If you have a raw transaction that you would like to push tot he bitcoin network, you can use moneywagon to do that.
+If you have a raw transaction that you would like to push to the bitcoin network, you can use moneywagon to do that:

 ```python
 >>> from moneywagon import PushTx